ytisf/theZoo/README.md

 - [X] Virus-Total upload and indexing module. - Not possible due to restrictions of VT.
 - [X] Automatic reporting system for malwares which are not indexed in the framework.

+## Change Log for v0.50:
+- [X] Malware analysis pack has been removed to reduce clone size.
+- [X] More documentation has been added.
+- [X] Removed debugging function which were dead in the code.

 ##Predicted Change Log for v1.0
 - [ ] Fix auto-complete for malware frameworks.
 - [ ] Better UI features.